 - Wills, Trusts and Estates (Decedents’ Estates; Trusts and Future Interests)

 - Secured Transactions (UCC Article 9)

-For more information regarding the composition of the MEE, please visit the NCBE website.
+For more information regarding the MEE, please visit the NCBE website.

 will be given the same weight as two essays (see Rule